uisautomation/django-ucamwebauth/README.md

     Raven project pages.
 UCAMWEBAUTH_TIMEOUT: An integer with the time (in seconds) that has to pass to consider an authentication timed out
     (Default to 30).
+UCAMWEBAUTH_REDIRECT_AFTER_LOGIN: The url where you want to redirect the user after login (Default to '/').
 ```

 The final major setting is: